Entropic estimation of optimal transport maps: Background on optimal transport theory

 \end{proposition} Comparing this proposition with \cref{eq: dual_eot}, we see that we can always take $\eta(x, y) = f(x) + g(y)$, in which case \cref{eq:new_dual} reduces to \cref{eq: dual_eot}.
 The novelty in \cref{prop:new_dual} therefore arises in showing that the quantity on the right side of \cref{eq:new_dual} is still bounded above by $S_\ep(P, Q)$.
 We give the short proof of \cref{prop:new_dual} in \cref{sec: omitted_proofs}.

 Several recent works have bridged the regularized and unregularized optimal transport regimes, with particular interest in the setting where $\eps \to 0$.
-Convergence of $\pi_\eps$ to $\pi_0$ was studied by \cite{carlier2017convergence} and \cite{Leo12}, and recent work has quantified the convergence of the plans \citep{ghosal2021stability,bernton2021entropic} and the potentials \citep{nutz2021entropic, altschuler2021asymptotics} in certain settings.
+Convergence of $\pi_\eps$ to $\pi_0$ was studied by \cite{carlier2017convergence} and \cite{Leo12}, and recent work has quantified the convergence of the plans \citep{ghosal2021stability,bernton2021entropic,klatt2020empirical,hundrieser2021limit} and the potentials \citep{nutz2021entropic, altschuler2021asymptotics,rigollet2022sample,masud2021multivariate} in certain settings.
 Convergence of $S_\eps(P,Q)$ to $\frac 12 W_2^2(P,Q)$ has attracted significant research interest: under mild conditions, \cite{pal2019difference} proves a first-order convergence result for general convex costs (replacing $\frac 12 \|\cdot\|^2$), and a second order expansion was subsequently obtained by \cite{chizat2020faster} and \cite{conforti2021formula}.
-We rely on the following bound, derived from \cite{chizat2020faster}. \begin{theorem} Suppose $P$ and $Q$ have bounded densities with compact support.
+We rely on the following bound which we provide a short proof of in \Cref{sec: sec-order-est}. \begin{theorem} Suppose $P$ and $Q$ have bounded densities with compact support.
 Then

-where $I_0(P,Q)$ is the integrated Fisher information along the Wasserstein geodesic between $P$ and $Q$. \end{theorem} For completeness, a brief proof appears in \Cref{sec: sec-order-est}.
+where \!$I_0(P,Q)$ is the integrated Fisher information along the Wasserstein geodesic between the source measure $P$ and target measure $Q$. \end{theorem}